Silent Witness 2020 cast and spoilers from the brand new series

 Silent Witness is back with its 23rd series on BBC One tonight - who's on the cast and what's going on this time around?

-BBC's Silent Witness starts its new 10-part run from 9PM this evening.
+BBC's Silent Witness continues its new 10-part run from 9PM this evening (January 13).

 The longest running British crime drama currently airing on TV, the series follows a team of forensic pathologists helping police solve murders using clues found on the bodies of the victims - the silent witnesses.